molshree21/Show-Buzz/README.md

 # Link to see : https://show-buzz.vercel.app/

-Show-Buzz is a user-friendly Box-Office Application made using React.
+Show-Buzz is a user-friendly Box-Office Application made using React.Users can search their favourite movie , star them and can see details of shows/ movies .
 Tvmaze Api , React Query is used to fetch the information of shows and actors.
-Styled Compunents is used for Styling .
+Styled Compunents is used for Styling .Session and Local Storage is used for storing stared movies/shows.

 # How does it Look -->